HackMelbourne/Decoded-3/w4/README.md

       await ctx.send("The number of options cannot exceed the allowed limit")
     ```
  * you can notice that we are making use of ctx attribute to send back a message to the server.
 The data type of what is returned from ctx.send(...) is discord.Message.
 Here is more information about discord.Message: https://discordpy.readthedocs.io/en/stable/api.html#discord.Message
+### ✅ Task: Send back an Embed as a poll
+ * The discord bot has to send back the message to the server through `ctx.send(embed = Embed)`.
+ * A reason why we cannot send back a string like what we previous did is because our poll have a lot of information like time, question, given options.
+Hence, it is gonna messy if we put all of them into a string.
+ * Instead, make use of `embed attribute`.
+To do that, we first need to create an Embed object as following:
+    ```
+    embed = discord.Embed(title = question,
+                          description= f'Poll will end in {time} seconds :alarm_clock:.
+There are {len(options)} options:')
+    ```

 This is the discord bot built by using discord.py library and Selenium package to automate web browser interaction with Python.
 I also used Math plot library to visualize the voting results as a output.
 What's special about this application is that when a poll maker creates a question and gives suggestions for other members to vote on the discord channel: there will be web site running automatically to search for corresponding emojis from this API: https://emojipedia.org and provide them to the bot.
 Hence, members can vote by the emoji.
 After a specific limit of time, the discord bot will close the poll and return the result.